uncovsky/unifloral/README.md

 ```bash
 make up-gpu   # Launches w. gpu device 0, requires nvidia container toolkit
 ```
+## Running the experiments

-You can then rerun all of the experiments like so:
+You can rerun all of the experiments from the thesis (sequentially) like so:
 ```bash
 python experiments/run_experiments --entity YOUR_WANDB_ENTITY --project YOUR_WANDB_PROJECT
 ```
-Note that the experiments are setup via wandb sweeps, which requires you to have a wandb account.
-A single run of an algorithm can be executed as follows as well:
+Note that the experiments are set up via wandb sweeps, which requires you to have a wandb account.
+A single run of a selected algorithm can be executed as follows:
 ``` bash
 python algorithms/unified.py --critic_regularizer [msg|pbrl|cql] --critic_lagrangian lambda --dataset_name [hopper-medium-v2, ...]
 ```
-You can also use the help flag for parameter names and their semantics
+You can also use the help flag for parameter names and their semantics.
 ``` bash
 python algorithms/unified.py --help
 ```